wattsthepoint/wattsthepoint.github.io/_posts/2026-02-16-renewable-subsidies.markdown

 ## Renewable Energy Guarantee of Origin (REGO)
 **Active years:** 2003–present

 **Purpose:** Purchased by energy suppliers from renewable generators to demonstrate that an equivalent amount of electricity has been generated from renewable sources.
-REGOs certify renewable generation and can be traded separately from physical electricity.
+REGOs certify renewable generation, allowing suppliers to claim a tariff is 100% renewable, for example.
+They are also used for reporting under the [Fuel Mix Disclosure](how-sustainable-is-your-electricity-supplier).

 **Offered by:** Ofgem